 - International Day of Pink – held annually during the second week of April

-- April 13, 2022 is the International Day of Pink!
-The International Day of Pink is a worldwide day against discrimination, homophobia, transphobia, and transmisogyny.
+- The International Day of Pink is a worldwide day against discrimination, homophobia, transphobia, and transmisogyny.
 Held annually during the second week of April, this special recognition day is run by youth volunteers in Ottawa, Ontario.
 First sparked in Nova Scotia when a gay high-school student who was wearing a pink shirt was targeted with homophobic violence at their school, the two students who witnessed the incident happening responded by encouraging everyone at their school to wear pink the next day as a gesture of support.
 This act of solidarity inspired Jer's Vision (an organization now known as Canadian Centre for Gender and Sexual Diversity) to establish the International Day of Pink.
 On the International Day of Pink, many show their solidarity with 2SLGBTQIA+ persons and denounce homophobia and transphobia by wearing pink shirts, sharing images on social media, and changing their virtual backgrounds to messages of support.
 To learn more, you can visit https://www.dayofpink.org/, as well as check out resources provided by the Canadian Centre for Gender and Sexual Diversity.

 - International Day Against Homophobia, Transphobia, and Biphobia – May 17